Christmas Sale - 10% off. Shop Now!

 Safety in Public Places

 Just as you should follow your instincts and listen to your gut, you should be alert and aware of your surroundings while moving through the city.
 This means keeping your ears open and your eyes peeled to the events taking place in the city.
-This means keep your phone in your pocket, your earbuds in your bag, and your book closed until you get to the cafe.
+It also means keeping your phone in your pocket, your earbuds in your bag, and your book closed until you get to the cafe.

 Listen in on nearby conversations, keep an eye on shifty people when riding public transport, keep your hands free while moving about the city, and have a general understanding of your surroundings.
 If anything were to go south, you should have a basic plan in mind, knowing where an exit can be made to protect yourself and anyone you might be traveling with.